telerik/ajax-docs/api/server/Telerik.Web.UI/DiagramShape.md

 ###  Selectable `Boolean`

-Toggles the selection on shapes
+Specifies if the shape can be selected.

 ###  Source `String`